 - Printing & Copying Costs: When someone needs a copy of something, your staff must find it, copy it and then replace the file.
 How much money are you wasting on click charges, copiers, paper and toner by having to go through these processes?

-- Real Estate Costs: As calculated in an earlier blog post, a file cabinet takes up 17 sq ft of office space that can be better used for revenue generating staff.
+- Real Estate Costs: As calculated in an earlier blog post, a file cabinet takes up 17 square feet of office space that can be better used for revenue generating staff.
 How many file cabinets do you have?

 The above scenarios relate to day-to-day business operations, and do not address the issues regarding theft, legal matters, structural building issues, or other unpredictable scenarios in which the paper is the problem.

 Let the VA serve as a warning.
 A document management solution including backfile conversion services, electronic forms, document management, and workflow automation software enables you to effectively address paper issues before both predictable and unpredictable problems occur.
 Fortunately, the VA moved the paper files to other facilities to address their clear and present danger but are still mired in their paper problem without a document management solution.